-You work hard during the week and you should take your time to relax on the weekend.
-But, if you’re like me and all you think about is how to improve, increase, engage traffic to your website and create additional value.. it can be awfully hard to set down the laptop emerge once again into the daylight.
+You work hard during the week, and you should take your time to relax on the weekend.
+However, if you are like me and all you think about is how to improve, increase, engage traffic to your website and create additional value it can be hard to set down the laptop emerge once again into the daylight.

-The good news is that whether you share more in common with a cave troll, or alternatively if you can’t stand the idea of becoming one with your desk, you can do five simple things – even on your day off that will improve your website and SEO.
+The good news is that whether you share more in common with a cave troll, or if you cannot stand the idea of becoming one with your desk, you can do five simple things – even on your day off that will improve your website and SEO.

-This is super easy to do once you set it up.
-And we’re not talking about trying to find a great tool to view your Mom data on your phone.
-Just simple tools to allow you to see how much traffic you received over the weekend.
-You’re going to be checking Facebook anyway, don’t kid yourself.
-While you’re doing it, switch to any one of a number of apps that connect with your Google Analytics accounts and provide insights to take note of.
+This method of SEO preparation and improvement is super easy to do once you set it up.
+Several simple tools exist as phone applications, custom made to allow you to see how much traffic you received over the weekend.
+You are going to be checking Facebook.
+While you are doing it, switch to one of the many data monitoring apps that connect with your Google Analytics accounts and start getting used to how traffic interacts with your website.

-SEO & client engagement is built off establishing and carrying out a good plan.
-And in general a successful marketing and business is usually predicated on having a plan.
-If you don’t already set up some time to create your plan for the next week, you may be surprised to find out how much more effective it makes you on Monday morning.
+SEO & client engagement is built off establishing and carrying out a good marketing/SEO plan.
+Not too surprising there – in general, successful marketing approaches and businesses are predicated on having a plan.
+If you do not already set up some time to create a plan for your upcoming weeks, you may be surprised to find out how much more productive it makes you on Monday morning.

-Planning doesn’t have to be anything more than a couple notes as they come to mind about what to do during the week.
-A note to write an article about 5 things you can do for SEO on the weekend perhaps?
+Planning does not have to be anything more than a couple of notes as they come to mind about what to do during the week.
+A note to write an article about five things you can do for SEO on the weekend perhaps?
 Wunderlist is a fantastic tool to use for this.
-It’s simple and you can use ti to remind yourself of things you want to accomplish on certain days, weeks, accts.
-You can create sub-folders so that your notes for one topic are separated from another.
-And it syncs between all your devices and computers.
+It is simple, and you can use it to remind yourself of things you want to accomplish on certain days, weeks, or on individual projects.
+You can create sub-folders so that your notes for one topic stay separated from another.
+Moreover, it syncs between all your devices and computers.

-The first thing you should do is never let a message go unanswered for a couple days.
-Remember, it creates a lot of anxiety for people, and business owners, to reach out to you.
-They usually will look at your info several times over the course of hours or days before calling, and once they’ve called, emailed, or texted they just want the call to be over (initially).
-And if they’re reaching out to you on a weekend, this puts you in a tough spot.
-You sure as heck don’t want a customer call interrupting your 7 year olds birthday party.
+The first thing you should do is never let a message go unanswered for a couple of days.
+Remember, it creates lots of anxiety for people, and business owners, to reach out to you.
+They usually will look at your info several times over the course of hours or days before calling, and once they have called, emailed, or texted they just want the call to be over (initially).
+Also, if they are reaching out to you on the weekend, this puts you in a tight spot.
+You are sure as heck do not want a customer call interrupting your 7-year-olds birthday party.

-To solve this, it depends on which medium you’re customers reach out to you on.
-Hopefully many mediums, but that’s a topic for another day.
+To solve this, it depends on which medium your customers reach out to you on.
+Hopefully many mediums, but that is a topic for another day.
 Let’s cover a few ideas below.

-This is as simple as leaving a message, but in that message consider leaving instructions for alternative ways to contact you.
+This approach is as simple as leaving a message, but in that message consider leaving instructions for alternative ways to contact you.
 Text, instant message, Facebook, Facebook messenger.
-And consider asking for alternative ways to contact.
-A lot of people screen their phone calls, and you’re still probably going to be an unknown # when you call back.
+So consider asking for alternative ways to communicate.
+Many people screen their phone calls, and you are still probably going to be an unknown # when you call back.
 Phone tag is a death spiral.
 Offer and capture alternative ways to contact.

 Instant Message/Facebook Messenger

 Again, auto-responders are great in that they create engagement, passively.
-However, saying “Sorry I can’t get back to you right now, I’ll get back to you as soon as possible.” sucks.
-If I send you an email on Friday at 5:01pm, and get this, I’ve written it off long before Monday.
-I kind of figure you’re not going to get back to me.
-You can, however, offer alternative ways to contact, or even guaranteed times to respond in your email.
-You can even go through a service like vCita to offer customers and clients an ability to schedule a phone call appt. with you.
+However, saying “Sorry I cannot get back to you right now, I will get back to you as soon as possible.” sucks.
+If I send you an email on Friday at 5:01 pm, and get this, I have written it off long before Monday.
+I kind of figure you are not going to get back to me.
+You can, however, offer alternative ways to contact, or even guaranteed times to respond to their email.

 Alternatively, provide your text number or messenger info in your response email and have them reach out to you there.
-If they send you a text, or message, respond with the above responses, and it’ll both provide a more more personal response, and demonstrate to your clients/customers, several different sways for them to reach out and contact you.
+If they send you a text or message, respond with the above responses, and it will both provide a more personal response, and demonstrate to your clients/customers, several different ways for them to reach out and contact you.

-This probably comes down to if you use the internet at all on the weekend.
-If you do, it takes little effort to identify a couple competitors and also someone who is doing everything right.
-Take a look at the “doing everything right” website and take mental notes of what you’d like to see on yours.
-But also, look at your competitors websites, with a critical eye.
-Take note of any differences, some of what they’re doing might be working for them.
-Also take note of the similarities, how can you provide similar info but differentiate yourself?
+This idea boils down to if you use the internet at all on the weekend.
+If you do, it takes little effort to identify a couple of competitors and also someone who is doing everything right.
+Take a look at the “doing everything right” website and take mental notes of what you would like to see on yours.
+Also, look at your competitor’s websites, with a critical eye.
+Take note of any differences, some of what they are doing might be working for them.
+Also, take note of the similarities, how can you provide similar info but differentiate yourself?

 Use your mobile phone for this.
 Seriously!
-If your website, or any of your competitors isn’t showing up best here, you’re killing opportunities.
+If your website or any of your competitors is not showing up best here, you are killing opportunities.

 Watch Weekend TV or Read the Newspaper

-You’re reading this article from and internet marketing firm.
+You are reading this article from an internet marketing firm.
 We want to provide solutions for you to make sure your customers know that you are the people to solve their challenges.
-But internet marketing is not the only game in town, nor should it be.
+However, internet marketing is not the only game in town, nor should it be.

-The goal of everything is to create “stickyness.”
-Potential customers should see your website, and be compelled to visit your Facebook, explore your YouTube, refer back to your Blog, and during all this they should be provide many options for reaching out to you.
-It’s a lofty goal, but when accomplished you can keep them bouncing between content you created (or paid to have created) and you’ll be the voice of the solution to their challenges as long as they stay in that customized user experience.
+The goal of everything is to create “stickiness.”
+Potential customers should see your website, and be compelled to visit your Facebook, explore your YouTube, refer to your Blog, and during all this, they should provide many options for reaching out to you.
+It is a lofty goal, but when accomplished you can keep them bouncing between content you created (or paid to have created), and you will be the voice of the solution to their challenges as long as they stay in that customized user experience.

-TV and Print, know this that’s why they always reference a website of Facebook page on their copy.
+TV and Print, know this that is why they always reference a website or Facebook page on their copy.
 They want you to visit them there.
-If you do, do you think you’ll see a video advertisement of some sort (you bet) – they’re trying to be sticky too!
-Point being, think about what motivates you to go from one source of ad copy to another, newspaper to website for instance.
-Look, learn, and incorporate those methods into your printed material (even if it’s a flyer), use it on your Facebook autoresponder, add it to your email signature.
+If you do, do you think you will see a video advertisement of some sort (you bet) – they are trying to be sticky too!
+Point being, think about what motivates you to go from one source of ad copy to another, newspaper to a website for instance.
+Look, learn, and incorporate those methods into your printed material (even if it is a flyer), use it on your Facebook autoresponder, add it to your email signature.

-The point of this simple thing you can do is to learn, even when passively paying attention and enjoying a Sunday program.
+The gist of this simple thing you can do is to learn, even when passively paying attention and enjoying a Sunday program.